economico/creditcard_js/README.md

 This was extracted from http://letsfreckle.com.

-This version was converted to use underscore by http://picomoney.com
+This version was converted to remove any dependencies by http://picomoney.com

-You need a version of the underscore JavaScript framework.

     CreditCard.validate('1111 2222 3333 4444') # -> true/false